migarstka/PSD_Completion/README.md

 density = 0.1
 A = generateCompleatableMatrix(dim,density,rng)

-# perform positive definite completion with own implementation
+# perform positive definite completion
 W = psdCompletion(A)

 # check if completed matrix is positive definite